hahasheminejad/funWithModernWebApp/README.md

 2. Choose the region Ohio - Us-east-2.
 THIS IS IMPORTANT.
 The entire demo is only in this region.
 Do not use any other regions.

 3. Go to Services, EC2, click "Key Pairs", Create a key pair called mysfits.
 This is case sensitive.
 If you created Mysfits, MYSFITS - you will not deploy and things will start failing.
 If you have misspelt it - just create a new one.

+4. Once you have your voucher - apply it as per instructions in the email.